TrellixVulnTeam/swahilipython_SCMU/Doc/library/tarfile.rst

 There are some more variants of the tar format which can be read, but not
 created:

 * The ancient V7 format.
-This is the first tar format from Unix Seventh Edition, storing only regular files and directories.
+This is the first tar format kutoka Unix Seventh Edition, storing only regular files and directories.
 Names must not be longer than 100 characters, there is no user/group name information.
 Some archives have miscalculated header checksums in case of fields with non-ASCII characters.